quixotique/vim-delta/README.md

  * If no other key mapping to `<Plug>DeltaVimHelp` is set up, then there is another problem preventing the help key mapping from working.
-Please investigate in depth if you can, and report the problem as a [delta.vim issue][].
+Please investigate in depth if you can, and report the problem as a [vim-delta issue][].

 Copyright and license